Answer all your common questions about an education with SUNY Online

 Is SUNY Online Accredited?

-What programs are offered in the supported SUNY Online model?
+What programs are offered in the coach-supported SUNY Online pathways?

-If I enroll in a program, am I a SUNY Online student or a student of one of the campuses?
+If I enroll in a program, am I a SUNY Online student or am I campus student?
+I want my degree to say the name of the college I attend.

 Can I transfer credits from another school toward a degree with SUNY Online?